This section of the ISO27k FAQ concerns internal auditing of an ISMS and formal certification against ISO/IEC 27001:

 A: Fulfillment of security control objectives can be determined by management, by auditors or by others checking the controls to decide the extent to which the corresponding objectives are satisfied.

-Control objectives that are not sufficiently satisfied are obvious candidates for security improvement, but the prioritization or urgency or necessity of that work depends on the significance of the risk and the degree of noncompliance.
+Control objectives that are not sufficiently satisfied are obvious candidates for security improvement, but the prioritization or urgency or necessity of that work depends on the significance of the residual risk.
 For example, a control objective to minimize malware risks may require “up-to-date antivirus software running on all applicable systems”.
-The antivirus software used, the updating process, the range of systems to be protected, and the realities of implementing the control on a wide range of systems mean that some systems may not be fully protected right now for a variety of practical reasons, but so long as all the main/most important systems and a large proportion of the remainder are adequately protected, the organization may (or may not) be willing to accept the residual risk.
+The antivirus software used, the updating process, the range of systems to be protected, and the realities of implementing the control on a wide range of systems mean that some systems may not be fully protected right now for a variety of practical reasons, but so long as all the main/most important systems and a large proportion of the remainder are adequately protected, management may (or may not) be willing to accept the residual risk.
 Management may even make a conscious risk management decision not to insist on full implementation of antivirus if the costs of doing so on every single system outweigh the benefits.

-Implementation tip: this is primarily a risk management or business decision for the Information Asset Owners who are accountable for protecting information assets.
+Implementation tip: this is primarily a risk management or business decision for the Information/Risk Owners who are accountable for protecting and exploiting ‘their’ information assets.
 Information security and risk management people can advise them, of course, but should avoid going beyond their brief and, in effect, accepting accountability for information security matters that rightfully belong to management.

 FAQ: “Will the certification auditors check our information security controls?”